Vote at Home Information

 Ready to Request your Ballot?

 Read the information below to prepare.
-Once you’re ready, go to the Virginia Department of Elections website and follow the prompts that guide you through the process..
+Once you’re ready, if you have a Virginia Drivers License or Identification Card apply online at the Virginia Department of Elections website and follow the prompts that guide you through the process.

-Have the following information handy before you start:
+Have the following information handy before you apply online: